Lightstreamer/Lightstreamer-example-StockList-client-dde/README.md

 ### Dig the Code

 The application is divided into 3 main public classes (alphabetical order).
-* <b>DDEServer.java</b>: contains the actual DDE Server code.
+* <b>LSDDEServer.java</b>: contains the actual DDE Server code.
 This part is responsible of receiving Lightstreamer data updates (and storing into an item cache) and feeding connected Excel instances trough postAdvise() update requests.
-  For more info, please read the Neva Coroutine API reference.
+  For more info, please read the JDDE by Pretty Tools [API reference](http://jdde.pretty-tools.com/javadoc/index.html).
-* <b>LightstreamerConnectionHandler.java</b>: a LSClient class wrapper, exporting handy methods (like connect, changeStatus, subscribe, etc) used by the main StockListDemo.java class.
+* <b>LightstreamerConnectionHandler.java</b>: a LSClient class wrapper, exporting handy methods (like connect, changeStatus, subscribe, etc) used by the main <i>StockListDemo.java</i> class.
 * <b>StockListDemo.java</b>: it's the main Java/Swing application that is controlling Lightstreamer client and DDE Server interfaces.
 It is composed by a JFrame and several JPanel.
 For more info, please read the Oracle JDK API reference.

 Check out the sources for further explanations.